geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/CustomizeControlEvaluator.md

     ]
     ```

-    1. For **Id** above:
-        * Since we are modifying control settings for an existing control here, use the same ID as used previously from the FeatureName.json .
-    2. For **ControlID** above: Initial part of the control ID is pre-populated based on the service/feature and security domain you choose for the control (Azure_FeatureName_SecurityDomain_XXX).
-Please don't use spaces between words instead use underscore '_' to separate words in control ID.
-To see some of the examples of existing control IDs please check out this [list](https://github.com/azsk/AzTS-docs/tree/main/Control%20coverage#azure-services-supported-by-azts).
-    3. Keep **Enabled** switch to 'true' to scan a control.
+    1. Keep **Enabled** switch to 'true' to scan a control.
-    4. **DisplayName** is the user friendly name for the control.
-It does not necessarily needed to be modified.
-    5. For **MethodName** above: You can customize the MethodName here.
+    2. For **MethodName** above: You can customize the MethodName here.
 Just make sure to use the same method name in the Control Evaluator in the next steps.

-4. Copy _FeatureNameControlEvaluatorExt.cs_ and rename it accordingly.
+5. Copy _FeatureNameControlEvaluatorExt.cs_ and rename it accordingly.
 For example: StorageControlEvaluatorExt.cs
-5. Change the FeatureNameEvaluatorExt and FeatureNameControlEvaluator according to the baseControlEvaluator name (line 13) as shown below.
+6. Change the FeatureNameEvaluatorExt and FeatureNameControlEvaluator according to the baseControlEvaluator name (line 13) as shown below.
     ``` CS
     // class FeatureNameEvaluatorExt : FeatureNameControlEvaluator
     class StorageControlEvaluatorExt : StorageControlEvaluator